The Worst Way to Lose Your Job

 Some of the errors that I saw included:

-Allowing no forum for discussion: If the affected employee will be around, give them an outlet for their thoughts and feelings.
+- Allowing no forum for discussion: If the affected employee will be around, give them an outlet for their thoughts and feelings.
 Even if all you can do is bring in employee assistance counseling, it's very beneficial.
-I often offered access to our EAP for 3 months even for employees who were being terminated completely.
+I often offered access to our EAP for 3 months even for employees who were being terminated for poor performance.
 I've also worked within organizations that set up assistance through career guidance/placement companies for those who were out of a job.

 My Story Continued